 (b) person concerned

 Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

-(d) Limitation of processing
+(d) restriction of processing

-Limitation of processing is the marking of stored personal data with the aim of limiting their future processing.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

-Applicable legal bases
+Relevant legal bases

 The legal basis for obtaining consent is Art.
 6 para.
 1 lit. a and Art.
 7 DSGVO;

-The legal basis for the processing necessary to perform a task which is in the public interest or in the exercise of official authority entrusted to the data controller is Art.
-6 para.
-1 lit. e DSGVO.
+The legal basis for the processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller is Art.
+6(1)(e) DSGVO.